-1 x 96 page A4 Workbook Full Nagle Sports Uniform
+1 x 96 page A4 Workbook

+Full Nagle Sports Uniform

-In order to make links between theory and practice in outdoor recreation a 2 day surf camp may be organised.
-The cost of this will be approximately \$100.00.
+In order to make links between theory and practice in outdoor recreation excursion may be organised.
+The cost of this is to be advised.

 ISTEM

 Science, technology, engineering and mathematics are fundamental to shaping the future of Australia.
 They provide enabling skills and knowledge that increasingly underpin many professions and trades and the skills of a technologically based workforce.
 The iSTEM program utilises these knowledge sources in application to Skills, Technology, Engineering and Mechanics.